100sun/ah_maj_da/README.md

 * Expand the notifications of other branches alongside the place where the users set (For example, if users set a bank, we allow them to receive notifications from nearby branches if they want to.)
 * Modify the radius for which the users want to be notified.
-* Support other languages version and other countries Always welcome to contribute! <br/>
+* Support other languages version and other countries<br/>
-Also feel free to share any other ideas or suggestions.
+### Contributions Welcome! <br/> Also feel free to share any other ideas or suggestions.
 <br/>![plan](/images/plan.png)<br/>

 <!--